alejpocoroba/alejpocoroba/README.md

 - 🔎 I am currently an Equity Scholar at NORC at the University of Chicago
 - 🌎 I have worked at research centers across Latin America
 - 🔭 My research focuses on criminal groups and the effects of institutionalized state violence
-- 👾 My primary programming language is R Studio
+- 👾 My primary programming language is R

 <!--
 **alejpocoroba/alejpocoroba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.